paul-raga/SysInfo/README.md

 # SysInfo
-A simple command-line tool to print informations of your machine
+A simple command-line tool to print informations of your machine.

 ## Description